jlrwi/curried-static-land/README.md

 ## Static Land

-I am implementing a curried variation of the [Static Land](https://github.com/fantasyland/static-land) specification, which is attractive because it separates data from methods. (a practice Crockford has advocated.)
-In my experiment, each algebraic type constructor exports a factory function for creating a curried Static Land-compliant type module.
+I am implementing a curried variation of the [Static Land](https://github.com/fantasyland/static-land) specification, which is attractive because it separates data from methods. (a practice Crockford has advocated) In my experiment, each algebraic type constructor exports a factory function for creating a curried Static Land-compliant type module.

 ## Sanctuary

-I learned about implementing different algebras from studying [Sanctuary](https://github.com/sanctuary-js/sanctuary).
+I learned about implementing different algebras in Javascript by studying [Sanctuary](https://github.com/sanctuary-js/sanctuary).

 ## Bartosz Milewski